What is Whitenicious?

 How Whitenicious Work?

 Whitenicious looks promising, there’s no denying about that.
 In less than 2 weeks from the launch, the line sold out.
 Dencia claims the products are of the highest quality, yet there’s no real proof to back up the allegations.
 The “luxurious” skin care product states it contains high-end ingredients and all-natural plant extracts.
-The Whitenicious line is made of 2 primary products: a dark spot remover and a brightener meant to successfully fight hyper-pigmentation.
+The Whitenicious line is made of 2 primary products: a dark spot remover and a brightener meant to fight hyper-pigmentation successfully.

 According to the official Whitenicious website, it looks like line doesn’t contain any harsh bleaching ingredients and chemicals.
 Some of the mentioned advantages:

 - High contents of vitamin E and C

 Unfortunately, the official website that markets the Whitenicious line distorts reality and it’s certainly just another endorsement plan of the pop singer.
 The line claims to deal with hyper-pigmentation but there’s no mentioning on the site that the products have the feature.
 With prices ranging between $50 and $150, all products were sold in days, yet not necessarily because of their effectiveness.
 Some clear disadvantages of the Whitenicious skincare line of brighteners: